 - Verify that your transaction confirmation qualifies as a ‘durable medium’ – an email confirmation qualifies as a durable medium.

 - Edit your order confirmation (receipt) to reflect the new information required by the Directive – you have to make sure pretty much everything above is included in your confirmation emails generated by your e-commerce website, plus company information and customer service contact information.

 - Replace premium rate phone numbers with basic rate phone numbers on the contact information for post-sales queries, customers must not pay more than basic rate.

 Some payment processors will have additional compliance rules for your e-commerce website.
 Giving them access to a test environment will enable them to confirm that your e-commerce website complies.
 If it does not comply they will tell you what is required before you can go live.

 UK Consumer Rights Bill

-Another one to keep an eye on is the UK government’s own Consumer Rights Act which become law in October 2015.
+Another one to keep an eye on is the UK government’s own Consumer Rights Act which became law in October 2015.